sodalabsab/scalingcloud/README.md

-# Cloud Scaling Course - Azure Bicep Deployment Workflow
+# Scaling Cloud Course

 This course will guide you through scaling cloud applications using Docker and Azure services, with a focus on Bicep deployments.
-Below are detailed instructions for setting up your environment, configuring Azure, and deploying infrastructure and applications.
+Below are detailed instructions for cloning the course code, setting up your local environment, configuring and integrating accounts, and deploying infrastructure and applications.

 ---

 ## Setup 1

-Before starting, ensure you have all the necessary tools installed and accounts configured.

-### Tools and Accounts Setup
+### Tools and Accounts Setup for lab 1 and 2

 1. **Microsoft Visual Studio Code (VS Code)**
    - Download and install from: [https://code.visualstudio.com/](https://code.visualstudio.com/)